Ban Rak Thai, Thailand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Be sure to get the right type.
-Most adapters available online are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A, B, C and O. Take care to pick the right kind.
+The vast majority of adapters for sale now are just plug changers and require your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most countries.

-September in this region is extremely hot.
-Temperatures average in the high 80s F (low 30s C) during the day.
+August for Ban Rak Thai is consistently hot.
+Temperatures average in the 80s F (low 30s C) during the day.

 What to wear/what to pack: